Data-driven system analysis of nonlinear systems using polynomial approximation: Conclusions

 \section{Conclusions}

-We established a novel data-based characterization of nonlinear functions on the basis of Taylor polynomial approximation.
-To this end, a polynomial sector bound for nonlinear functions was received by means of Taylor's theorem under the knowledge of an upper bound on the magnitude of the $(k+1)$-st order partial derivatives, which can be deduced from data by a proposed validation procedure.
-Second, a set-membership for the unknown TP was developed by means of noisy samples using ellipsoidal outer approximation where an extension to incorporate prior knowledge on the nonlinear function was proposed.
-The combination of the polynomial sector bound and this set-membership achieved an envelope that is described by polynomials and contains the graph of the unknown nonlinear function.
-In an experimental example and a numerical example, we applied this envelope to determine non-incremental and incremental dissipativity properties solving an SOS optimization.\\ The presented set-membership perspective might stimulate further investigations of polynomial interpolation techniques for data-driven system analysis.
-Subject of future research will also be a direct controller design based on the introduced data-driven characterization of nonlinear systems.
+We established a data-based characterization of nonlinear functions on the basis of Taylor polynomial approximation.
+To this end, a polynomial sector bound for nonlinear functions was received by means of Taylor's theorem and under a given bound on the magnitude of the $(k+1)$-th order partial derivatives.
+The latter can be deduced from data by a proposed validation procedure.
+Second, a set-membership for the unknown TP was developed based on noisy samples using ellipsoidal outer approximation.
+An extension of this approximation was proposed to incorporate prior knowledge on the nonlinear function.
+The combination of the polynomial sector bound and the set-membership achieved an envelope that is described by polynomials and contains the graph of the unknown nonlinear function.
+In an experimental example and a numerical example, we applied this envelope to determine non-incremental and incremental dissipativity properties solving an SOS optimization problem.
+Here a combination of multiple envelopes achieved significant improvements of the data-driven inference.\\ The presented set-membership perspective might stimulate further investigations of polynomial interpolation techniques for data-driven system analysis and control in future works.